endink/caching/README.md

 ```

-redis support is coming soon.
+use SingleRedisCacheManager for redis support